Nanored4498/Vector-Heat-Method/README.md

 ## How to build

-You can lauch the BASH script `build.sh` to clone LIBIGL and build the project:
+You can launch the BASH script `build.sh` to clone LIBIGL and build the project:
 ```bash
 sh build.sh
 ```